travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ## Dependency Management

-### Travis uses NPM
+### Travis CI uses npm

-Travis uses [NPM](http://npmjs.org/) to install your project's dependencies.
-It is possible to override this behavior and there are project that use different tooling but the majority of Node.js projects hosted on Travis use NPM, which is also bundled with Node starting with 0.6.0 release.
+Travis CI uses [npm](http://npmjs.org/) to install your project's dependencies.
+It is possible to override this behavior and there are project that use different tooling but the majority of Node.js projects hosted on Travis CI use npm, which is also bundled with Node starting with 0.6.0 release.

 By default, Travis CI will run

     npm install

 to install your dependencies.
-Note that dependency installation in Travis CI environment always happens from scratch (there are no NPM packages installed at the beginning of your build).
+Note that dependency installation in Travis CI environment always happens from scratch (there are no npm packages installed at the beginning of your build).

 ## Meteor Apps

-You can build your **Meteor Apps** on Travis and test against [`laika`](http://arunoda.github.io/laika/).
+You can build your **Meteor Apps** on Travis CI and test against [`laika`](http://arunoda.github.io/laika/).
 To do this, use a .travis.yml file like this: